TCHEOUValentine/vimrc/README.md

 ## Other cool things I use a lot when I code
 `s` in NerdTree, open the selected file in a new split

-`:vs` in Normal mode, the current file in a new split (helpful when editing a long file)
+`:vs` in Normal mode, open the current file in a new split (helpful when editing a long file)

 `Ctrl+wr` in Normal mode, rotate the split rightward